-- Describe clearly and concisely the nature, scope, and argument of the book, locate it in the relevant literature, and indicate its contribution to scholarship.
-Your review should not consist entirely of a summary of the book’s contents.
+- Describe clearly and concisely the nature, scope, and argument of the work, locate it in the relevant literature, and indicate its contribution to scholarship.
+Your review should not consist entirely of a summary of the work’s contents.

-- Discuss the extent to which the book achieves its stated objectives, draws on relevant source material, and is well organized and well written.
+- Discuss the extent to which the work achieves its stated objectives, draws on relevant source material, and is well organized and well written or presented (visually, aurally).

 - It is always permissible to write a shorter review than is suggested, but do not undertake a (substantially) longer review without checking with the editors.
-In the extreme case, please let us know if, after reading a book, you believe that it does not merit a review.
+In the extreme case, please let us know if, after reading, watching or listening to a work, you believe that it does not merit a review.

-- Please consult the Canadian Oxford Dictionary (Second Edition, 2004) to confirm correct spellings.
+- Please consult the Canadian Oxford Dictionary to confirm correct spellings.
 If the dictionary recognizes alternative spellings, the first one listed is preferred.

-- For detailed explanation of text and footnote style, consult CMS (The Chicago Manual of Style, 16th Edition or online version, Notes and Bibliography) or its summarized version: Kate Turabian, Manual for Writers of Term Papers and Theses (newest edition).
+- For detailed explanation of text and footnote style, consult The Chicago Manual of Style (newest edition) or the Manual for Writers of Term Papers and Theses (newest edition).

-- If you quote from, or refer specifically to, another book, please provide the author’s name (first and last), the full title of the book, and the book’s date of publication.
+- If you quote from, or refer specifically to, another book or work, please provide the author or creator’s name (first and last), the full title of the book or work, and the book or work’s date of publication.
 If you cite a journal article, include the author’s name, journal title, volume, and the month and year of publication.
 You may include the article title or not, as you wish.
 It is always permissible to work the information into a sentence, as “In her recent article in BC Studies (177 [Spring 2013]), Jean Barman concluded that….”
 You may also, at the end of your book review, provide a list of references in the following format:

 Harris, Cole.
 2002.
 Making Native Space: Colonialism, Resistance and Reserves in British Columbia.
 Vancouver: UBC Press.